How do I sell my house privately without involving an estate agent?

 But always remember that this is not legally binding in the UK.
 The sale of your property only becomes legally binding at the point of exchange of contracts.

-Step #10 to sell your house – Instruct a solicitor
+Step #10 to sell your house – In the same was as with selling using an estate agent, you will need to instruct a solicitor

 This is something you would have to do whether you choose to sell using an estate agent or not.
 At the point you accept the offer and you ask for it in writing, it’s a good idea to ask your buyer to email details of their solicitor at the same time.